Proper Fraction And Improper Fraction

 Converting Mixed Numbers to Improper Fractions

 Conversely, you can also convert a mixed number into an improper fraction.
-This is useful for performing calculations involving mixed numbers.
+Day to day, this is useful for performing calculations involving mixed numbers.
 The process involves multiplying the whole number by the denominator, adding the numerator, and placing the result over the original denominator.

 Example of Mixed Number to Improper Fraction Conversion: